tihassfjord/RepDatWest/README.md

 ### Description

-In this assignment, I developed a binary classifier to distinguish between Pop and Classical songs using logistic regression.
-The dataset was preprocessed by scaling key features like `liveness` and `loudness`, which were selected as the primary predictors.
+In this assignment, I built a binary classifier to distinguish between Pop and Classical songs using logistic regression.
+The dataset was preprocessed by scaling key features like liveness and loudness, which were selected as the primary predictors.
 The model was trained using Stochastic Gradient Descent (SGD), and I experimented with various learning rates to optimize the model's performance.

-The final model achieved a training accuracy of 92.10% and a test accuracy of 91.85%, demonstrating that feature scaling had a significant impact on improving model performance.
+The final model achieved a training accuracy of 92.10% and a test accuracy of 91.85%, demonstrating that feature scaling had a significant impact on improving model performance

 ### Requirements